-NOTE: The name of the color to set for each number format will come after each of the numbers in parentheses.
+NOTE: The name of the color for each number format will come after each of the numbers in parentheses.
 Make sure you enclose the color for each cell in square brackets (Check the image below).

 Adding special characters to your presentation can make your Google Sheet easier to understand.

 - Go to the search box if you use Windows and type “character map.”

 - Click on the result highlighted in the image below.

 - As a result of clicking on the character map, a box of special characters will pop up on your screen.
 After the box appears, you can scroll through to select any character of your choice.

 - Copy the selected characters and paste them on your Google sheet.

 - After pasting the characters, select the cells you want to customize.

 - Add your character to the custom syntax you already have in the pop-up.

 - Make sure to place your special character after each parenthesis as we have below.